ungoogled-software/ungoogled-chromium-archlinux/README.md

 In the AUR there are multiple ungoogled-chromium flavors:

 1. `ungoogled-chromium` : regular ungoogled-chromium
-2. `ungoogled-chromium-ozone` : ungoogled-chromium but with flags that enable ozone support - useful for wayland users
-3. `ungoogled-chromium-git` : ungoogled-chromium but using the master branch of upstream UC patches.
+2. `ungoogled-chromium-git` : ungoogled-chromium but using the master branch of upstream UC patches.

 ### Binary Downloads